julianschelb/rupsycho/README.md

 # RUPsycho Python Package

 ## Introduction
 RUPsycho is a Python package designed for the application of large language models (LLMs) in social science research.
 It facilitates exploring humanlike behaviors through LLMs, offering a unique perspective in the field of natural language processing (NLP).
-This README guide will help you in setting up and effectively utilizing the RUPsycho package for your research needs.

 ## Installation